younglululu/COCACOLA/README.md

 > 1. Download the python version of COCACOLA from [here](https://www.dropbox.com/s/ciebt2y5h7pb9r2/COCACOLA-python.zip?dl=0)
 > 2. Unzip it
 > 3. Change the working directory to the unzipped folder
+> 4. Notice that if you are not using Linux/Unix, you need to re-compile the FragGeneScan and hmmer under the auxiliary folder, which is used to estimate the initial bin number by single-copy genes (credits owe to MaxBin2.0 [5]).

 ----------
 Usage